apache/datafusion/docs/source/user-guide/dataframe.md

 # Expressions

-ataFrame methods such as `select` and `filter` accept one or more logical expressions and there are many functions available for creating logical expressions.
+DataFrame methods such as `select` and `filter` accept one or more logical expressions and there are many functions available for creating logical expressions.
 These are documented below.

 Expressions can be chained together using a fluent-style API: